hannahheathomics/multiplex_synthesis/README.md

 # multiplex_synthesis
-Histology data analysis code for the multiplex synthesis paper
+This repository contains source codes for the histology data analysis in the multiplex synthesis paper.